hmdsefi/channelize/README.md

 # channelize

 A wrapper around gorilla websocket that can channelize the websocket messages.
-It gives the client the option of receiving specific type of events.
+It gives the client this option to receive events in different channels.
 Channelize is useful when your websocket server is reading different types of events from a message broker. e.g., you might have multiple kafka topics or NATs subjects.

 Channelize gives you this option to categorize the outbound messages.
 You can choose a name for each event type